Home

 When Osie was age five, she moved with her family from Iowa to Caldwell County, MO.
 When she was 18, they moved again, to Kansas, settling in Richland, near Topeka, Shawnee County.

 At the age of 15, and not married, Osie gave birth to a baby.
-The event became subject of controversy and came about as follows.
+The event became subject of controversy and happened as follows.
 When at the age of 14, Osie had kept company with a young man named "Ohse," a relationship which continued from January or February 1882 until June of that year.
 The following month, July 1882, Osie then began to be courted by George W. Souders.
 Reported the Topeka Daily Capital:

 One night in November, 1882, Souders accompanied Osie to the school house, near Richland, where she resided, to a lyceum, and took her home.
 The parents of the young lady had retired, it being between 9 and 10 o'clock, and the girl and her escort occupied the sitting room.
 Here the villain accomplished her ruin under promise of marriage, and it now appears with no other purpose than to satisfy his beastly passion.
 The evidence showed that she pleaded with him to fulfill his promise, which he neglected to do, and during the second week of January, 1883, she unfolded their wrong to her mother, which resulted in almost dethroning the lady's reason.
 On the 8th of August, a child was born to the young girl, and on August 4, 1844, nearly a year afterwards, she brought suit against Souders for bastardy, and he was arrested and released on bond of continuance of the action.
 When the time came for trial before Justice Hazen the defendant could not be found.
 Two or three days ago he returned to his home in the vicinity of Richland with his wife, whom he had married a short time before during his absence.